FarmData2/FD2-School-Materials/09-FD3/09-FD3-Application.md

 5. Create a new feature branch from `development` and switch to it for your work on this assignment.
 6. Open the FarmData2 folder in VSCodium.
 7. Find the `modules/farm_fd2_school/src/entrypoints/FD3_Application/App.vue` file and open it.
-   - You will modify the code in this file `App.vue` file to complete this assignment.
+   - You will modify the code in the `App.vue` file to complete this assignment.
 7. Start the documentation server as referencing the documentation for the components you will be using will be helpful.

 ## A Note